MatthewStridiron/Music-Content-Recommendation-Engine/README.md

 WEBSITE LINK
 The site itself can be reached at http://52.21.237.105/ or at http://www.music-recommender.com/ from 9am-9pm EST
+NOTE: USE THE IP ADDRESS TO ACCESS SITE.
+SECOND LINK IS CURRENTLY DOWN UNTIL FURTHER NOTICE

 made by Matthew Stridiron